Survival kit: Emergency kit

 An emergency kit, disaster bag, bug-out bag (BOB), also known as a 72-hour kit, GOOD bag (get out of Dodge), personal emergency relocation kit (PERK), go-bag, survival backpack, or quick run bag (QRB) is a portable kit containing items that would help a person to survive for 72 hours during an escape or evacuation from an emergency event or disaster such as a hurricane, earthquake, or flood.

 The focus is on evacuation rather than long-term survival.
 The kits are also popular in the survivalism subculture.

 Civil defense kit

-Typical civil defense 3-day emergency kits (72 hours) contain:
+A typical 3-day (72 hour) civil defense emergency kit contains: